chef/automate/components/docs-chef-io/content/automate/ha-aws-managed-services-deployment-prerequisites.md

 The below prerequisites are according to our organizational standard.
 If you use any specified version not mentioned here or a third-party extension or software, you can contact the CAMs and our Customer Support Team.
 {{< /warning >}}

-Before installing Chef automate HA on AWS managed services deployment, ensure you have taken a quick tour of this pre-requisite page.
+Before installing Chef automate HA in AWS managed services deployment mode, ensure you have taken a quick tour of this pre-requisite page.

 ## Hardware Requirements